-- Continue to provide a high quality service to Residents, which is monitored via Key Performance Indicators and resident feedback. - Assess the consequences of Welfare Reform and look to mitigate the impact on the Association's residents. - Maintain its stock in good condition and review its Asset Management Strategy to ensure all properties achieve the Decent Homes Standard. - Make improvements to our properties to retain people in their homes, including investment in renewable technologies. - Consult with residents over any proposed planned maintenance work. - Ensure compliance with health and safety obligations.
+- Continue to provide a high quality service to Residents, which is monitored via Key Performance Indicators, survey responses, and resident feedback. - Assess the consequences of Welfare Reform and look to mitigate the impact on the Association's residents. - Maintain its stock in good condition and through the application of the Asset Management Strategy ensure all properties achieve the Decent Homes Standard. - Make improvements to our properties to retain people in their homes, including investment in renewable technologies. - Consult with residents over any proposed planned maintenance work. - Ensure compliance with health and safety obligations.